Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

   memoization to a Python function
 - The definition of the multiset discrete structure and an understanding of how it is similar to and different than other discrete structures like a set

+#### Chapters 10 and 11 of Programming and Mathematical Thinking

+- An understanding of the mathematical concepts of a predicate and a relation